HeringtonPress/OLC/Chapter02.md

 PCs gain experience points (XP) by looting stuff.
 Wages don’t count.
 The loot must be taken to a place of safety and divided or assigned to the PCs to become XP.
 Items or equipment used by the characters and not sold don’t count for XP purposes. *If a PC would recieve enough XP to level up more then once they instead cap just before the second level they would take.* Players should track a PC’s XP (the total amount of treasure they have accumulated) along with their current cash.
 Purely frivolous spending converts 10% of the money spent into XP.

-Whenever a PC levels, increase their HP, select a class template if applicable, and select any one stat to increase the score of by 1.
+Whenever a PC levels, increase their HP to a maximum of 20, select a class template if applicable, and select any one stat to increase the score of by 1.

 | Level| XP        | HP      | Class Templates |
 | :--- | :-------: | :-----: | :-------------: |